Ananda Sambada

 Sadhu prabhu was a simple-hearted village devotee.
 In his youth he decided that he would dedicate his life to serving a sadhu.
 He went to the Siva Temple just outside his village and prayed that the Lord would kindly direct him to a sadhu-acarya.
 He fasted for 21 days in the temple to please Lord Siva and would sleep there at night also.
 Finally Lord Siva came in a dream and instructed him to go to Nayapalli, Bhubaneswar and surrender to a great sadhu staying there and serve him.
 Getting that instruction from Lord Siva Sadhu prabhu came directly to that place and surrendered to Srila Gour Govinda Swami Maharaja.
 He never left him, and became his associate, his dedicated cook and servant.

-Read More >
+Read More about Sadhu Hrdoya prabhu >

-Sri Tapana Misra prabhuji
+Sri Tapana Misra das prabhuji

 On the auspicious Appearance Day of Lord Nityananda (23rd February 2013) our dear Godbrother, Tapana Misra prabhu left this world, four weeks after voluntarily stopping dialysis treatment.
 He had been listening to Guru Maharaja's lecture on Lord Nityananda's pastimes all day, and passed away in the evening wearing garlands from Sri Sri Radha Govardhanadhari.